My Main Page with Links to My Other

 be summarized as the pursuit of more.
 The world beyond goods and services was

-seen as too boring or frustrating or both.
+seen as boring or frustrating or both.

-In America failure meant having a
+In America, failure meant having a

 crappy job.
-Even violent criminals and neer-do-well movie extras did not
+Even ruthless criminals did not

 During the century, ideologies that